-where $\bar{y}_m^L$ and $\bar{y}_m^R$ are the mean of the target values in the child nodes.
-The split is performed if the minimum $\mathcal{R}_m$ is below a defined threshold.
-Because of how the trees are built, it is easy to overfit.
-Therefore, it is strongly recommended to use a set of trees instead.
-We used nearly 150 trees for the training. \item {\bf Neural Network (NN).} NN is an interconnected group of nodes stored in a layer and connected to other nodes in the network by unidirectional connections of different weights.
+where $\bar{y}_m^L$ and $\bar{y}_m^R$ are the mean of the target values in the child nodes. {In this case, the algorithm identifies patterns in the masses of the galaxies, and it is capable of categorising them into groups $y_m$ where certain requirements between the luminosities are fulfilled. }The split is performed if the minimum $\mathcal{R}_m$ is below a defined threshold.
+Because of how the trees are built, it is easy to overfit.~Therefore, it is strongly recommended to use a set of trees instead.
+We used nearly 150 trees for the training.~{The minimum number of samples required for splitting was four; below this number, the branches reach the maximum depth and are considered as pure.} \item {Neural network (NN).} NN is an interconnected group of nodes stored in a layer and is connected to other nodes in the network by unidirectional connections of different weights.
 Patterns learned in a layer are transferred to the next activated nodes.
-We implement the early stopping-based method as a regularization technique to avoid overfitting, stopping the training once the performance no longer improves.
-This is measured by the loss function, which quantifies the discrepancy between predicted error and true values.
+We implement the early stopping-based method as a regularisation technique to avoid overfitting, stopping the training once the performance no longer improves.
+This is measured by the loss function, which quantifies the discrepancy between the predicted error and true values.
 For a regression, it can be taken as the squared loss function